I'm excited to introduce you this meaty pulled mushroom bánh mì, aka the best sandwich ever!

 - 4 large king oyster mushrooms

-- 1 tbsp coconut sugar or regular sugar
+- 1 tablespoon coconut sugar or regular sugar

 - 2 shallots minced